Birrellc/project-eternity-ms2/assets/testing/testing.md

 - All my JavaScript code was tested via manual testing which was also then used to solve error's i had missed [Example here](../images/testing-images/manual-testing-example.png).
 - When running devtools to inspect the website for errors i found verbose warnings for **Violation Added for non-passive event listener to scroll blocking** - planning to discuss with mentor in final session.
-- Ran code through [JSHINT](https://jshint.com/) - Warnings recieved for using ES6 & higher which are fine to ignore as the code works in all browsers apart from Internet Explorer.
+- Ran code through [JSHINT](https://jshint.com/) - Warnings received for using ES6 & higher which are fine to ignore as the code works in all browsers apart from Internet Explorer.
-  I also recieved the warning
+  I also received the warning

 _Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (foodindex, i, basketItem, addItemToBasket, food)_ & _Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (storedBasketItems, foodIndex)_

 after research of [Stack Overflow](https://stackoverflow.com/) i found that these warnings are false positives so i then created my own post to confirm that this was correct [Here](https://stackoverflow.com/a/64688795/14580125) this is also linked to in my code.
-I also recieved the warning
+I also received the warning

 _The body of a for in should be wrapped in an if statement to filter unwanted properties from the prototype._